jikamens/jobs-filterer-for-linkedin/README.md

 The source code for this extension lives [here][3].

-## Developing

-To load the unpacked extension into Chrome, you should run "`make unpacked`" in this directory and then select the "local" subdirectory in Chrome as the directory from which to load the unpacked extension.
+## Installing from source code

+To load this extension into Chrome from source code:

+1. Download the source code from Github to your computer, either by cloning it with Git or by downloading and unpacking [this zip file][zip].

+2. Paste "`chrome://extensions`" into your URL bar.

+3. If the "Developer mode" switch in the upper right corner isn't enabled, enable it.

+4. Click the "Load unpacked button".

+5. Select the directory containing the extension's source code.

 ## Copyright